UOB One Account

-To enjoy the bonus rate, you definitely have to hit at least Category A of spending S$500 on a UOB Card each calendar month.
+To enjoy the UOB One bonus rate, all you have to do is meet Category A's criteria of spending a minimum of S$500 on a UOB Card each calendar month.

 Qualifying UOB Cards include:

-To maximise the highest possible interest rates accruable, it is recommended to hit Category B where the interest rates are:
+To maximise and get the highest possible interest rates possible, you'll want to hit Category B instead.

-It is relatively simple to perform the two UOB One Account actions to qualify for category B. Additionally, UOB also offers flexibility for those who cannot perform the salary crediting action with their 3 GIRO transactions action.
+Overall, it's relatively easy to perform and fulfil the two UOB One Account actions required in order to qualify for Category B interest rates.
+Additionally, UOB also offers flexibility for those who cannot perform the salary crediting action by allowing you to perform 3 GIRO transaction actions instead.

 So if you're a freelancer or self-employed person who does not have a regular salary credited to your account, you can still qualify for Category B interest rates.

 If you're thinking of alternatives to the UOB One savings account, it's important to note that given the current low-interest-rate environment that we're in, it's not surprising if the other banks will also continue to review and adjust their interest rates for their high-interest savings account accordingly.